Ensembling Off-the-shelf Models for GAN Training: Related Work

 \myparagraph{Use of pretrained models in image synthesis.} Pretrained models have been widely used as perceptual loss functions~\cite{dosovitskiy2016generating,gatys2016image,johnson2016perceptual} to measure the distance between an output image and a target image in deep feature space.
 The loss has proven effective for conditional image synthesis tasks such as super-resolution~\cite{ledig2016photo}, image-to-image translation~\cite{chen2017photographic,wang2018pix2pixHD,park2019semantic}, and neural style transfer~\cite{gatys2016image}.
 Zhang et al.~\cite{zhang2018unreasonable} show that deep features can indeed match the human perception of image similarity better than classic metrics.
 Sungatullina et al.~\cite{perceptual_disc} propose a perceptual discriminator to combine perceptual loss and adversarial loss for unpaired image-to-image translation.
 This idea was recently used by a concurrent work on CG2real~\cite{richter2021enhancing}.
+Another recent work~\cite{gadde2021detail} proposes the use of pretrained objects detectors to detect regions in the image and train object-specific discriminators during GAN training.
 Our work is inspired by the idea of perceptual discriminators~\cite{perceptual_disc} but differs in three ways.
 First, we focus on a different application of unconditional GAN training rather than image-to-image translation.
 Second, instead of using a single VGG model, we ensemble a diverse set of feature representations that complement each other.
 Finally, we propose an automatic model selection method to find models useful for a given domain.
 A concurrent work~\cite{sauer2021projected} propose to reduce overfitting of perceptual discriminators~\cite{perceptual_disc} using random projection and achieve better and faster GAN training.

 Loosely related to our work, other works have used pretrained models for clustering, encoding, and nearest neighbor search during their model training.
 Logo-GAN~\cite{sage2018logo} uses deep features to get synthetic clustering labels for conditional GAN training.
 InclusiveGAN~\cite{yu2020inclusive} improves the recall of generated samples by enforcing each real image to be close to a generated image in deep feature space.
 Shocher et al.~\cite{shocher2020semantic} uses an encoder-decoder based generative model with pretrained encoder for image-to-image translation tasks.
 Pretrained features have also been used to condition the generator in GANs~\cite{mangla2020data,casanova2021instance}.
 Different from the above work, our method empowers the discriminator with pretrained models and requires no changes to the backbone generator.